how to avoid PTO meetings turning into ghost towns

 Offer a treat

-A full course meal won’t be an incentive for the majority of people to come to meetings, but have some sort of a treat or refreshment at each meeting.
+A full course meal won’t be a realistic incentive for the majority of people to come to meetings, but have some sort of a treat or refreshment at each meeting.

 It’ll be a nice little surprise and help round out the welcoming atmosphere!